calcmogul/controls-engineering-in-frc/README.md

   * Move plant inversion proof to derivations appendix.
   * Add proof of pseudoinverse based on plant inversion proof to derivations appendix.
+  * Move QR-weighted pseudoinverse to appendix.
+Only the plant inversion version has generally been used.
 * Add test of P vs PD controller for flywheel
   * Simulate flywheel with stochastic force applied to slow it down (simulates shots)